simplenetes-io/podc/PODSPEC.md

             # hostPort is the what port of the node host machine we bind the container part to.
             # Required if using clustertPort.
+            # In the context of a snt cluster hostPort can be assigned as `${HOSTPORTAUTOx}` and a unique host port will be assigned.
+The `x` is an integer meaning that if `${HOSTPORTAUTO1}` is used in two places in the yaml the same host port value will be substituted in.
             hostPort: 8081

             # Maximum connection count which the proxy will direct to this targetPort
-            # Only relevant when usin a clusterPort
+            # Only relevant when using a clusterPort
             # Default is 4096
             maxConn: 1024

             # Set to true to have the proxy connect using the PROXY-PROTOCOL
-            # Only relevant when usin a clusterPort
+            # Only relevant when using a clusterPort
             # Default is false.
             sendProxy: true